 When you are travelling with an urn, you can bring it aboard the plane as a carry-on, or you can check it.

 Considering your budget beforehand will help you make better choices when buying an urn for cremation.
 Depending on size, material, shape, and if you choose to personalize or not, urns can cost anywhere between $50-$500.
-Some may even exceed a thousand dollars in price.
+Some fine urns can even exceed $1000.

 STEP 3: Choosing the size

 Determining the urn size prior to starting can help narrow down your search.
 Cremation urns come in different sizes depending on the shape and the features, such as personalization.
 Generally, you can ascertain the needed urn size capacity by using this formula: one pound of body weight of the deceased is equivalent to one cubic inch of ashes.
-Ergo, if your loved one is 175lbs when alive, the urn should be big enough to hold 175 cubic inches of ashes.
+So, if your loved one is 175 lbs when alive, the urn should be big enough to hold 175 cubic inches of ashes.
 See more on this ashes calculation here.

 We recommend going with a slightly larger urn, just as a precaution.
 For reference, a standard, full-sized cremation urn holds up to 200 cubic inches or less.
 Don’t forget!
 If you’re choosing an urn for ground burial or for storage in a mausoleum, check with the cemetery or mausoleum for guidelines on size.